TarekRaafat/skalex/docs/usage-examples.md

   { select: ["title"] }
 );

-console.log("User's posts with projection:", userPostsProjection);
+console.log("User's posts with projection:", userPostsProjection.docs);

 // Disconnect from the database and save data await db.disconnect();